Lima and Callao Metro: Line 3

 a section of the city with high ridership potential.
 This line is described as a "high speed" line, based on the distances between stations.

 On May 13, 2013, the Ministry of Transport and Communications (MTC) said that the government had also awarded concessions for the construction of lines 3 and 4 by July 2016, out of the five lines that constitute the system.

 Line 4

 On May 9, 2012, the director of the Private Investment Promotion Agency (Proinversión), Hector Rene Rodriguez, announced that the MTC (Ministry of Transport and Communication) would construct Lines 2 and 4 simultaneously.
 Line 4 will follow an east–west route connecting the district of La Molina with Jorge Chavez International Airport.

-This line has a stage to be developed as a part of the concession of line 2, which is already under construction, is an 8 km section that will link line 2 with Jorge Chávez International Airport, this section should be operational in 2019.

-On May 13, 2013, the Ministry of Transport and Communications (MTC) said that the government had also awarded concessions for the construction of lines 3 and 4 by July 2016, out of the five lines that constitute the system.
-The opening was in 2020 estimated to happen in 2022.
+The first stage of the line will consist of a branch linking Line 2 with Jorge Chávez International Airport and will feature eight stations.
+Construction for this section of the line began alongside construction of Line 2 in 2024, and is expected to last four years.